 Letters of nomination and support should specifically address the nominee’s work with respect to the following selection criteria: (1) is the research novel and creative?
 (2) does the research have the potential to change how we think about psychological science?
 (3) is the research characterized by rigorous and innovative scientific methods?
 (4) does the research build upon existing psychological science in scholarly ways?
 (5) is the research influencing multiple fields of psychological science?

-To nominate a candidate for the Janet Taylor Spence Award, please fill out this online form, including following materials:
+To nominate a candidate for the APS Janet Taylor Spence Award, please include the following materials:

-- Electronic Letter of Nomination specifically addressing the selection criteria listed above
+- Electronic Letter of Nomination no more than 2 pages in length specifically addressing the selection criteria listed above